CalebFenton/simplify/README.md

 ```

 Some single assignment instructions can be replaced with constant instructions when there is consensus of the value being assigned of all the possible executions of that instruction.
 If the instruction is outside of a loop, there will only be one node in the graph for that instruction.
-In this example `move-result` is constantized, as well as `return` because there is only one possible value (consensus) and it is not unkown.
+In the above example, `move-result` is constantized, so is `return`, because there is only one possible value (consensus) and it is not unknown.

 ###After Dead Code Removal
 ```
-.method public static test1()I
+.method public static test3()I
     .locals 2

     const/4 v0, 0x1